-Biden OKs renaming of Rolando post office after former Rep. Susan Davis - NewsBreak
+Biden OKs Renaming of Rolando Post Office after Former Rep. Susan Davis - NewsBreak

-ROLANDO, Calif.
-(CNS) - President Joe Biden signed a bill Tuesday that will rename the Rolando post office branch after former longtime Rep. Susan A. Davis.
+President Joe Biden signed a bill Monday that will rename the Rolando post office branch after longtime Rep. Susan A. Davis.

 “Throughout her more than 20 years of public service, (Davis) always put her constituents first and fiercely advocated and delivered for our kids, students, families, service members and veterans, and the LGBTQ+ community,” Rep. Sara Jacobs, D-San Diego, said in a statement when she introduced the bill.